dotBeginner Hockey Info

 1-5 OFFICE HOURS

-In general, the office is staffed from 11:00 am to 6:00 pm Tuesday through Friday, and is sometmie open on Sundays as well.
-Additionally, you may e-mail us at the address above, and we answer our e-mail daily.
-Our fax number is 925-634-7429, and you can visit our Home Page at www.playpha.com
+In general, the office is staffed from 10:00 am to 4:00 pm Monday through Friday, and is sometimes open on Saturday and Sundays as well.
+Additionally, you may e-mail us at the address above, and we answer our e-mail several times each day.
+Of course, you can visit our Home Page at www.playpha.com

 Each team must have a representative that is available by email, since most of the League information, updates and the like are distributed via email.